-WHEREAS, you (“you” or “Broker”) desire to obtain access to the Website and Enron desires to provide you with access to the Website, one or more user identification name(s) or number(s) (“user ID”) and one or more unique password(s) assigned to Broker by Enron (the “Password”) and you intend to access and utilize the Website solely in accordance with the terms and conditions of this Agreement;
+WHEREAS, APB Energy, Inc., and its subsidiaries (upon execution of a mutually agreeable credit facility which covers Broker and its subsidiaries), (“you” or “Broker”) desires to obtain access to the Website and Enron desires to provide you with access to the Website, one or more user identification name(s) or number(s) (“user ID”) and one or more unique password(s) assigned to Broker by Enron (the “Password”) and you intend to access and utilize the Website solely in accordance with the terms and conditions of this Agreement;

 NOW, THEREFORE, for good and valuable consideration, the receipt and adequacy of which are hereby acknowledged, the parties hereby agree as follows:

 1. SCOPE OF AGREEMENT.
-Enron and Broker hereby declare their mutual intent to enter into this Agreement on the terms and conditions set forth herein (and in conformity with terms, conditions and factual information set forth in a separate Fee Agreement, credit application or other forms required by Enron to be completed by Broker, which together with this Agreement shall be considered a single agreement for all purposes and shall be referred to herein collectively as this “Agreement”) and to be legally bound by the terms and conditions of this Agreement.
-Broker may evidence such intent by “clicking” on the designated spaces in this Agreement on the Website.
+Enron and Broker hereby declare their mutual intent to enter into this Agreement on the terms and conditions set forth herein (and in conformity with terms, conditions and factual information set forth in the separate Fee Agreement, OR other forms REQUIRED BY ENRON TO BE COMPLETED BY BROKER, which together with this Agreement shall be considered a single agreement for all purposes and shall be referred to herein collectively as this “Agreement”) and to be legally bound by the terms and conditions of this Agreement.
 This Agreement will govern the access and utilization of the Website and any and all Executions entered into by Brokers through the Website.
+Enron agrees to provide Broker access to and use of the Website in accordance with the terms and conditions of this Agreement.

-2. REPRESENTATIONS, WARRANTIES AND COVENANTS.
+2. REPRESENTATIONS, WARRANTIES AND COVENANTS OF BROKER.
 Broker hereby represents, warrants and covenants as follows as of the date of the acceptance of this Agreement and on each date it submits information to the Website regarding proposed Executions:

 (a) Broker is authorized by one or more Participants to bind such Participant to Transactions at prices and quantities, and upon terms and conditions, available on the Website and Executed by the Broker.
-Broker shall access and utilize the Website solely to Execute on behalf of Participants who have agreed to be bound by the products, prices, quantities, terms and conditions selected by Broker.
+Broker shall access and utilize the Website solely to Execute on behalf of Participants who have agreed to be bound, in a manner determined by Broker, by the products, prices, quantities, terms and conditions selected by Broker.

 (b) Broker warrants that it has all the necessary power and authority to execute and perform this Agreement and this Agreement is its legal, valid and binding agreement, enforceable against Broker in accordance with its terms.
 Broker intends, by each Execution, to effect a legally binding Transaction between Enron and a Participant (who shall, following Execution and acceptance or confirmation of such Execution by Enron, become a Counterparty).

-(c) Brokers shall use the Website only in compliance with terms and conditions of this Agreement, any procedures established by Enron with respect to the access and utilization of the Website and any other terms and conditions specified, posted or published on the Website (including the Legal and Privacy Statement) from time to time, including any changes thereto made from time to time; provided, however, in the event of a conflict between any terms and conditions specified, posted or published to the Website and this Agreement, the terms and conditions of this Agreement shall control.
+(c) Broker shall use the Website only in compliance with terms and conditions of this Agreement, any procedures established by Enron with respect to the access and utilization of the Website and any other terms and conditions specified, posted or published on the Website (including the Legal and Privacy Statement) from time to time, including any changes thereto made from time to time; provided, however, in the event of a conflict between any terms and conditions specified, posted or published to the Website and this Agreement, the terms and conditions of this Agreement shall control.
 Broker’s use of the Website to Execute Transactions constitutes acceptance of any such changes posted to or provided on the Website at the time of any such Execution.
 Broker has reviewed and understands the procedures established by Enron with respect to Execution of Transactions and agrees to comply with such procedures and with any changed or amended procedures established by Enron that are specified, posted or published on the Website at the time of any Execution.